 D.1.
 Brief description how comments by local stakeholders have been invited and compiled:

->>The project being implemented across the National Capital Region of India and since it affects a large proportion of residents of Delhi-NCR, DMRC gives specific importance to Local stakeholders participation in the project.
+>>The project being implemented across the National Capital Region of India and since it affects a large proportion of residents of Delhi-NCR, DMRC gives specific importance to Local stakeholder’s participation in the project.
 For DMRC the stakeholder’s consultation is an ongoing process and a measure to improve its service.
 Stakeholder Consultation process was carried out in two phases i.e. during the design phase of the project & during the construction phase of the project to ensure the continuous improvement of services & effective grievance redressal.
 First phase of the stakeholder was conducted on 19th& 20th July, 2011 and 2nd phase of the stakeholder was conducted on 17th December, 2014.
 The stakeholders were invited through invitation notices displayed at various stations of Delhi metro, notice on DMRC website, direct invitations to NGOs and other relevant organizations

 During design phase, Stakeholder’s consultation was conducted for the Phase III of Delhi Metro wherein main stakeholders were general public (users of the metro) and people living near construction sites of the metro were consulted with.
 Their issues and concerns were identified and appropriate measures were taken to address the same.